ofc-ml-challenge/ofc-ml-challenge/_pages/ml-challenge.md

 - Spectrum hole burning effect
 - Unmeasured gain and tilt settings of EDFA

+Here are the examples for typical gain spectrum under these three test goals:

+- EDFA channel gain aging effect

+- Spectrum hole burning effect

+- Unmeasured gain and tilt settings of EDFA

 ## Challenge Details

 - **Objective**: Develop Theoretical, analytical or ML models that can accurately predict the gain profile of commercial EDFAs under various operating conditions